 - Builders (New home construction, commercial, rental properties)

 Fortunately, it’s not all bad news, forbes.com reports.
 Mortgage rates will likely remain low in 2020, with experts predicting rates below 4% across the year.
 Additionally, home prices will moderate.
 In some cities, they may even decline.
 (Realtor.com predicts a 4% decline in Kansas City and a 3.2% decline in Scranton, Pennsylvania.)
 Still, buyers will have to find a home first.
 And as the forecasts show, that’s not getting any easier.

 More than ever, finding a cost-efficient way to have the support you need to get through this shifting market is so imperative.
-You need to make sure that you have a team that can roll with the punches and have your back no matter what happens.
-MyOutDesk offers solutions for your online staffing needs, Make sure you schedule your Double My Business Strategy Session today!
+You need to make sure that you have a team that can roll with the punches and has your back no matter what happens.
+MyOutDesk offers solutions for your online staffing needs.
+Make sure you schedule your Double My Business Strategy Session today!